benhoyt/goawk/README.md

 GoAWK is a POSIX-compatible version of AWK, and additionally has a CSV mode for reading and writing CSV and TSV files.
 This feature was sponsored by the [library of the University of Antwerp](https://www.uantwerpen.be/en/library/).
 [Read the CSV documentation.](https://github.com/benhoyt/goawk/blob/master/csv.md)

+You can also read one of the articles I've written about GoAWK:

-Read the [**original article about how GoAWK works and performs**](https://benhoyt.com/writings/goawk/), or the follow-up article about how I converted the tree-walking interpreter to a [**bytecode compiler and virtual machine**](https://benhoyt.com/writings/goawk-compiler-vm/).
+* The original article about [how GoAWK works and performs](https://benhoyt.com/writings/goawk/)
+* How I converted the tree-walking interpreter to a [bytecode compiler and virtual machine](https://benhoyt.com/writings/goawk-compiler-vm/)
+* A description of why and how I added [CSV support](https://benhoyt.com/writings/goawk-csv/)

 ## Basic usage